ModSnmp Manual - Troubleshooting

 Unexpected data was received by ModSnmp when it was about to send a request message.

 • The data may be a delayed response to an earlier request sent by ModSnmp (this should be apparent in the trace output).
-You may need to increase the response timeout setting if the slave or the comms link is slow.
+You may need to increase the response timeout setting if the device or the comms link is slow.

 "PDU size (XXX bytes) exceeds maximum (XXX bytes)"